tobehn/uupd-indicator/README.md

 # Universal Blue Update Indicator

-A GNOME Shell extension that shows an indicator when system updates are being applied via `uupd.service` on Universal Blue systems.
+A GNOME Shell extension that shows a pulsing download indicator when system updates are being applied via `uupd.service` on Universal Blue systems.

 ## Features